jconnelly/Blockchain/README.md

 #### Testing Requirements

 ## 3. Blockchain Architecture
-The application should be an Ethereum based application as there is no need for a permissioned blockchain.
-This will be a permissionless blockchain where the only identifiable
+The application would be an Ethereum based application as there is no need for a permissioned blockchain.
+This is a fairly straight-forward application that doesn't need to maintain or even contain any personal identifiable information (PII).

+The application front end will be developed using React frameworks to build the User Interface.
+The React components will then interface with the Ethereum blockchain to log the numbers to the blocks.

+The application blockchain components will be developed using Solidity.
+Deploying the components locally will be completely using Truffle and Ganache.

+The application blockchain testing will be completed using Mocha.
+Test cases will be written to handle each of items listed in the Functional Requirements section listed above.

 ## 4. Blockchain Development
 (links and discussions to the codebase within the folder sets)